alioso/d8-front-end-development/csssass_resources.md

 # CSS/SASS Resources

-While this manual assumes a fair level of knowledge about CSS, here are a few resources to understand better some of the theming concepts behind Drupal.
+While this manual assumes a fair level of knowledge about CSS, here are a few resources to understand better some of the theming concepts behind Drupal and CSS in general.